mendersoftware/mender-docs/01.Getting-started/04.Your-first-update-on-BeagleBone/docs.md

 Mender will download the new image, write it to the inactive rootfs partition and configure the bootloader to boot into it on the next reboot.
 This should take about 2 minutes to complete.

+!!!
+The `mender -rootfs` option accepts http(s) URIs, as well as file paths.
+Thus you can also update from a file system file from local storage like a USB-stick or remotely-mounted storage like NFS by simply changing the path to the image accordingly.

 To run the updated rootfs image, simply reboot your BeagleBone Black:

 ```